-The 2018 edition of IFA, everyone's fave Berlin tech expo, kicks off on Friday 31 August with a day (or two) of press conferences before it opens to the public and runs until 5 September.
-We'll be there reporting from the show as we get our hands on the very latest smartwatches, sports watches, fitness trackers and more.
+The 2018 edition of IFA, everyone's fave Berlin tech expo, has kicked off and we've been on the show floor getting our hands on with the very latest smartwatches, sports watches, fitness trackers and more.

 Read this: The best fitness trackers to buy

 After the pre-IFA unveilings of the Samsung Galaxy Watch and Fitbit Charge 3, here's what's been unveiled in the world of wearable tech, VR & AR at IFA 2018.

 Fossil Group has already kicked off its fourth generation Wear smartwatches with the introduction of its new feature-packed Q range and its Michael Kors Access Runway collection.
 That doesn't mean Fossil Group's many sub-brands can't get in on the action.

 Skagen has announced its feature-packed Falster 2, for instance, adding GPS, NFC, a heart rate sensor and waterproofing to its beautiful design.
 That design has seen minor tweaks to the original version, including more programmable buttons and a slimmer bezel.